National Cattle Congress

 The National Cattle Congress is an annual agricultural event held in Waterloo, Iowa.
 It was first held in 1910.

-McElroy Auditorium and the Electric Park Ballroom are located on the National Cattle Congress grounds.
+The Hippodrome and the Electric Park Ballroom are located on the National Cattle Congress grounds.

 History

-Unlike other events such as the Iowa State Fair, Cattle Congress was held every year during World War II.
+Unlike other events such as the Iowa State Fair, Cattle Congress was held every year, even during World War II.

 In the 1980s, the NCC organization started a greyhound racing business to attempt to generate additional revenue.
 This was a commercial failure, and the organization declared bankruptcy in 1993.
 The event was cancelled in 1994 as a result.
 The racetrack shut down in 1996 after a failed referendum to allow slot machines, and the facility was destroyed in 2018.

 In 2008, the fairgrounds were used as a temporary holding facility for 260 illegal immigrants arrested in a raid in Postville, Iowa.

-There was no convention in 2020 because of the COVID-19 pandemic.
-Nor was in 1917–18 because of World War I.
+There was no convention in 2020 because of the COVID-19 pandemic, nor was there one in 1917–18 due to World War I.